-- The recently renovated Nathaniel P. Hill Library contains over 30,000 volumes and is home to the Merck-Horton Center for Teaching and Learning, which in collaboration with the Harvard Graduate School of Education works to bring the best, most up-to-date teaching and learning strategies to St. George’s classrooms.
+- The recently renovated Nathaniel P. Hill Library contains over 30,000 volumes and is home to the Merck Center for Teaching and the Horton Center for Learning, which work to bring the best, most up-to-date teaching and learning strategies to St. George’s classrooms.

 - Other campus facilities include the Hamblet Campus Center, which hosts special events and houses the campus grill and a game room.